Garriga11/Social-Media-Template/README.md

-# Full-Stack App with Clerk, Stripe, Prisma, and Next.js
+# Full-Stack App with Clerk, Prisma, and Next.js

 This is a production-ready full-stack web application built with: